Haitham-sh/udagram/documentation/Pipeline process.md

 #Pipeline process
-After the developer pushes the repository on Github the circleci code do :
+After the developer pushes the repository on Github the circleci code do:
 1. The pipeline uses orbs to install:
    * Node js,
    * the AWS cli